Love Lady Larla

 Shine held it close to her eye.
 There was a soft, almost unnoticeable lustre to it.
 “I don’t think I want to sell it.”

 “Is it glass?
-I read that they can blow up glass like a bubble and its clear and you can see through it, just like that.”
+I read that they can blow glass like a bubble and it’s so clear you can see through it, just like that.”

 Shine shook her head.
 “My mum had a shard of glass that she would use to cut pieces of bread.
 It’s not like that at all.
 Here.”
 She handed it to Kat, who cupped it in both hands and held it as if she had never held something so heavy in her life.
 “I wonder how it came to be down here.”
 She stared at the far wall.
 Her eyes glazed over and grew distant.